AlexandraPuchko/CSCI571-Machine-Learning/README.md

 floating point values (where D is the feature dimension).
 3. TRAIN_TARGET_FN: the name of the training set target (label) file.
-If PROBLEM_MODE (see below) is C (for classification) this should be a file with N lines, where each line contains a single integer in the set f0; 1; : : : ;C 􀀀1g indicating the class label.
-If PROBLEM_MODE is R (for regression), this should be a file with N lines, where each line contains C space- delimited oating point values.
+If PROBLEM_MODE (see below) is C (for classification) this should be a file with N lines, where each line contains a single integer in the set {0, 1,...,C - 1} indicating the class label.
+If PROBLEM_MODE is R (for regression), this should be a file with N lines, where each line contains C space- delimited  floating point values.
 In either case, this file contains the true outputs for all N datapoints.
 4. DEV_FEAT_FN: the name of the development set feature file, in the same format as TRAIN_FEAT_FN.